Gianluigi Buffon retires: What you might not know, claims to fame and in his own words | UEFA Champions League

 • Buffon started out as a midfielder, becoming a keeper because his hero was former Cameroon and Espanyol custodian Thomas N'Kono.
 He named his first son Louis Thomas after him; his second, David Lee, is named in honour of Van Halen singer David Lee Roth.

-• As well as those two sons with his former wife, Czech model Alena Šeredová, Buffon has a third, Leopoldo Mattia, with his new partner, TV presenter Ilaria D'Amico.
+• As well as those two sons with his former wife, Alena Šeredová, Buffon has a third, Leopoldo Mattia, with his new partner, Ilaria D'Amico.
 D'Amico and Juve coach Massimiliano Allegri both mocked Buffon's Tom Selleck-style moustache in a TV interview.

 Claims to fame